karllhughes/learn/_posts/2020-12-19-startup-blog-ideas.md

 ---
 layout: post
-title: 50+ Ideas for Your Startup's Blog
+title: 50+ Startup Blog Ideas
 description: "Coming up with ideas for your startup's blog can be mentally taxing.
 In this post, I'll share 52 creative ideas that you can use on your blog."
-categories: posts
+categories: content-marketing
 author: karl
 date: 2021-01-03T17:23:38.564Z
 img: /assets/posts/startup-blog-ideas.jpg
+cta: Playbook
 ---
 Coming up with ideas for your startup's blog can be mentally taxing.
 While [keyword research](/learn/topic-clusters) can help you find opportunities in Google results, it can leave your blog topics feeling a little bit flat.

 ## Three Steps to Generate Blog Ideas

 One strategy is to publish a mix of SEO-driven content with more creative, shareable posts that help you build organic backlinks and social proof.
-If you want to make sure you always have some ideas in the hopper, you need to put a healthy backlog of creative blog post ideas into [your publishing calendar](https://draft.dev/learn/airtable-publishing-calendar).
+If you want to make sure you always have some ideas in the hopper, you need to put a healthy backlog of creative blog post ideas into [your publishing calendar](/learn/airtable-publishing-calendar).

 <!-- signup -->